-Production for Train Time continues with additional principal photography scheduled for May, 2017.
+Production for Train Time continues with additional principal photography scheduled for summer/fall 2017.

 Winter shooting was undertaken in Montana in February 2017 with coverage of storm conditions and snow removal operations.